 (Video source: https://youtu.be/yoIppZ97Ko4)

 As you’ll see we heard several anecdotes and descriptions of improved learning outcomes, but we at e-Literate we unable to obtain any supporting evidence for these claims.
-This doesn’t mean that SMOCs don’t work as advertised, but it does mean that we have little to back up their claims.
+This doesn’t mean that SMOCs don’t work as advertised by different signs and business card printing, but it does mean that we have little to back up their claims.

 The one report shared during our visit is a 2013 paper that analyzed a previous incarnation of the Intro to Psychology course using a custom-developed application called TOWER (Texas Online World of Educational Research) which provides quizzing for each lecture session with adaptive content (some questions are based on incorrect answers from previous quizzes and different students get different question sets).
 The paper, however, was for a face-to-face course and not for the synchronous online incarnation that is the subject of our interviews.
 There are significant differences in course design, and there have been thousands of students taking the course in the past 3+ years since the paper and introduction of SMOCs.
 But no public data.

 The claims of SMOC proponents are enticing – improved student engagement, better access to faculty, and perhaps most significantly a reduction of the achievement gap between upper and lower socioeconomic backgrounds of students.
-I would like to believe that UT Austin staff have compelling internal data supporting the claims based on the past three years of SMOCs and just have not had time or motivation to publicly release the data.
+I would like to believe that UT Austin staff have compelling internal data supporting the claims based on the past three years of SMOCs and just have not had time or motivation to publicly release the data including austin tenant advisors or a Private Client Advisory.
 But that would be idle speculation on my part.
 If any data is subsequently released, we will be happy to share in a new post at e-Literate.

 - Disclosure: Our e-Literate TV series of video case studies and explainer videos is funded by a grant from the Bill & Melinda Gates Foundation. [↩]